viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 categories: media
 ---

-Smart Notes is a Java desktop app to manage notes.
-It allows to quickly copy notes and have most frequent used notes at hand.
+Smart Notes is a Java desktop app to have frequently copied text at hand, easy to copy.

 [Link to Github][smartnotes-github]

 ![Smart Notes app](/assets/smart_notes.png)

-On top all notes are displayed.
-Once a note is highlighted, it can be copied with a button.
+On the top there is a list of all added texts, the copy button copies the selected text to clipboard.

-The texts are sorted from most to least used, as seen in the picture above.
+The notes are sorted from most to least used, as seen in the picture above.

 Below there is a field and button to insert new texts.

-Below is most of the code of the app.
-A scroll pane is added on top where the texts will be displayed.
-A copy button which copies a highlighted text to the clipboard is added next.
-Finally a field to add a new text is added, together with the button which adds the text to the scroll pane.
+And below the code.

+Everything is stored in Swing components.
+A scroll pane and button is added.
+The button gets the index from the scrollPane list.
+This index is used to get the actual String from the notes list.

 {% highlight ruby %}
 panel.add(scrollPane);